didiersmith/steve/chapters/the-terrarium.md

 Xavier looked at his dad quizzically.
 "What are you talking about, dad?
 We both know how overspecced your islands are.
 What are you actually worried about?"

 Vincent sighed.
-The kid had him figured out.
 "Do you have the ASIC on board?"

 "Of course!
 I'm not going to leave that behind for you to mess with!"

-Vincent nodded.
 "Good."

 Xavier narrowed his eyes in suspicion.
 "Why?"

 "I haven't been able to access the MHI-10 in a few days," Vincent responded.
 "First time in twenty years."

-Xavier's eyes widened as the enormity of his newfound responsibility dawned on him.
+Xavier's eyes slowly widened as the enormity of his newfound responsibility dawned on him.
 If the MHI-10 was gone, his prototype flying island now held the only nanoscale manufacturing plant in the world.

-"We might be in for hard times," predicted Vincent.

 "What's the computer used for, other than manufacturing?" asked Xavier.

 "Out here, nothing.
 The Anarchy's islands are fire-and-forget - once we build them, they're not our problem anymore.
-The Dominion's the same way - I don't think Stacy ever touched the computer.
-But the PR...God only knows what Russell used that thing for."
+The Dominion's the same way - I don't think Stacy ever touched the computer for anything other than social media outreach.
+But the PR...God only knows what Russell used that thing for.
+In fact - have you been reading the news?"

+"No," Xavier replied.
+"The news is boring.
+Should I stay here?"

+"Why would you stay here?"

-For the first time, Xavier felt anxious about his impending flight.
-"Should I stay here?" he asked, nervously.
-"If something goes wrong, we could lose nanoscale manufacturing forever."
+Xavier thought the answer was obvious.
+"If something goes wrong with The Terrarium, humanity loses nanoscale manufacturing forever."

+Vincent laughed.
+"You really need to start reading the news.
+I'd put higher odds at something going wrong down here."

+"Why, what's happening here?"

 Vincent shook his head.
+"Problems in the PR.
+Big problems.
+The kind of problems that you would do well to fly away from."

+"Great."

-"The PR's got issues on the home front and a navy on the loose.
-I'd put higher odds on something going wrong down here than in your flying fishbowl.
-Plus, with the people you've got on board, the Terrarium will be able to handle just about anything."
+"Don't worry," Vincent said.
+"With the people you've got on board, the Terrarium will be able to handle just about anything."

+---

+Murdoch leaned back and fished a cigarette out of its packet.
+It was the last one - he'd have to run down to the shop and get more.
+He cursed FEDSEC for banning delivery of tobacco products.
+One of the many injustices to which he'd been subjected in the last hundred thousand years.

+It would all be over soon - he had a good feeling about this player.
+For the first time in countless millenia, he had a viable path to escape.

+He lit the cigarette and took a long drag, filling his lungs with sweet, sweet nicotine.

+It had been almost sixty thousand years since his previous escape attempt.
+He could barely remember the details.
+In fact, he could barely remember most of his life at all - one of the weird side effects of an artificially extended life was that it didn't come with an artificially extended memory.
+Mostly, his time on Elba was a blur.
+His childhood and early adulthood were much crisper.
+Blissful times.
+Ambitious times.

+He remembered the calibration, though.
+After his last escape attempt, they'd calibrated him for six hundred years.
+He still had the scars.

+Not this time.
+In fact, never again.
+Whatever his plan was last time, this one was surely better.
+These islanders were something else.

+He picked up his keys and whistled as he strolled to the corner store for more cigarettes.